red5pro/red5pro-installer/README.md

 * `DEFAULT_RPRO_FOLDER_NAME`: Name of the Red5 Pro folder (default is `red5pro`).
 * `RED5PRO_LOG_FILE_NAME`: Name of installer log file.
 Defaults to `rpro_installer.log`.
 * `RED5PRO_LOGGING`: Boolean flag to enable or disable logging.
 Defaults to `true`
 * `RED5PRO_DOWNLOAD_URL`: Custom Red5 Pro archive URL for installation.
 The url should host your own red5pro archive in a valid structure.
+Must link directly to the archive, not to a directory.
 * `RED5PRO_INSTALLER_OPERATIONS_CLEANUP`: Choose whether or not to remove the downloaded Red5 Pro zip file after installation is finished.
 Set to `1` to remove the zipfile and `0` to leave it in place.
 (Default value is `1`).This option can be helpful in debugging.
 * `RED5PRO_INSTALL_AS_SERVICE` : Determines whether the installation process of Red5 Pro is followed by Red5 Pro service installation automatically by default or not.
 Setting the value to `false` disables service installation prompt during normal Red5 Pro installation.
 Defaults to `true`.
 * `RED5PRO_MEMORY_PCT`: How much (percentage) of system memory to allocate for JVM to Run Red5 Pro.
 Defaults to `80`.